The Farm

 trees.

-The orchard sits in a quiet bend of the Willamette Valley, in Oregon, on a slope that drops west toward the coast range.
-The soil is wet clay over basalt.
-The air smells like mowed grass for nine months a year and like roasted nuts for three.
+A hazelnut tree wants mild winters, a long spring, and deep ground to sink a root into.
+It gets all three on this slope, which drops west toward the coast range in soil that is wet clay over basalt and smells like mowed grass nine months a year and like roasted nuts for three.

 Aerial view of the Willamette Valley orchard rows in late autumn